DylanMeeus/springboot_jwt_blog/_posts/2105-10-27-extensibility-through-code-using-webtasks.md

 ## Developers love code and extensibility

 Customization is what distinguishes platforms from applications.
 The most powerful form of customization is extensibility through custom code.
 No amount of toggles, switches, or radio buttons is going to support the level of customization that is possible when you allow your users to write code.
+Services like IFTTT or Zapier focus on declarative customization.
+In contrast to composing and configuring a finite set of triggers and actions, customization through code offers limitless posibilities.

 ![Extending Auth0 with custom code using webtasks](https://cdn.auth0.com/blog/webtasks/auth0-rule-editor.png)